SSWConsulting/SSW.Rules.Content/rules/migrate-from-edmx-to-ef-core/rule.md

 In this rule, we’ll use ObjectContext and Entities interchangeably.
 ObjectContext is the base class which is used by the generated class which will generally end with Entities (e.g. DataEntities).

+The rule is focusing on .NET 8+ as the support for .NET Framework projects and Nuget was added back which makes a staged migration a lot more feasible.
+Most, if not all, are still applicable for .NET 7 as well.

 ## Strategies

 There are a few strategies regarding the migration from a full rewrite with to a more in-place migration.
 Depending on scale and complexity of the project.
 This rule will describe an approach that balances the code we need to rewrite and modernisation.